Tours are the best way to explore a new destination!

 I took a Dolphin Watching and Caves Cruise Tour in Albufeira with Dream Wave and I loved it!
-Apart from spotting many dolphins, we went exploring some caves and passing by famous Algarvian beaches.
+Apart from spotting many dolphins, we explored some caves and passed by famous Algarvian beaches.

-2 – Benagil Cave Tour: One of the Best Tours in the Algarve
+2 – Benagil Cave Tour: One of the Best Boat Tours in Algarve

 Located in the little fishing village of Benagil, in the municipality of Lagoa, Algar de Benagil is a stunning cave just around the corner to the left side of Benagil Beach.